mckenzie-mm/ecs-nordic-cdk/README.md

 This is the CDK part of the demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)

-The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade:
+The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
+The nextjs/dotnet demonstration is at:

 http://3.26.70.15/